cnrancher/docs/content/rancher/v2.x/cn/configuration/admin-settings/rbac/global-permissions/_index.md

 ---
-title: 全局权限
+title: Global Permissions
-weight: 1
+weight: 1126
 ---

 Global Permissions define user authorization outside the scope of any particular cluster.
-Out-of-the-box, there are two default global permissions: `Administrator` and `User`.
+Out-of-the-box, there are two default global permissions: `Administrator` and `Standard User`.

 - **Administrator:**

     These users have full control over the entire Rancher system and all clusters within it.

-- <a id="user"></a>**User:**
+- <a id="user"></a>**Standard User:**

     These users can create new clusters and use them.
 Standard users can also assign other users permissions to their clusters.